Caltrain:

 Is the system accessible?
 Will non-Native English speakers or elderly passengers be able to reach their destinations safely and without stress?

-This creates difficulty for:
+this creates friction for:

-➢ Users without phones to navigate
+➢ People without phones to navigate

-This creates difficulty for:
+this creates friction for:

-➢ Users without phones to navigate
+➢ People without phones to navigate

 ➢ Universal visuals can replace words.